Architeuthis-Flux/Jumperless-docs/docs/01-basic-controls.md

 ### Output Toggle
 - if the highlighted row is an `output` (`gpio output`, I'll eventually do `dacs` too) clicking the `connect` button will toggle it `high` / `low`.
 The `remove` button will *just* unhighlight the net (there were some choices here, like make each button assigned to high / low or allow removing them, but this felt like the best way after trying them all).
 I will eventually add a setting for the toggle repeat rate (set to 500ms now) and a way to set it freewheeling as a clock.
-  - this *one* feature is the reason I did this whole update.
-And it's worth it because it's sick af.

 <!-- ## GPIO Selection Shortcuts